roadroot/ql_gen/README.md

 `qlAndVariables` is a tuple of the query and the variables.
 The query is a string and the variables are a map of string to dynamic.
 It must return a `Future` of a map of string to dynamic.
 The map is the result of the query.

+## Issues

+Please feel free to open an issue if you find any bugs or have any feature requests [here](https://github.com/roadroot/ql_gen/issues/new).